Skip to content

 Society can make wellness a higher priority through a holistic approach that supports healthy choices by individuals and public policies that help shape our neighborhoods, environment and options in life.

 • Individuals can do more to support their own health.
 People can reduce their risks of costly illnesses through the choices they make, such as eating healthy food, exercising, not smoking, limiting alcohol intake and adhering to a care plan they develop with their doctor.
+Social interaction, healthy sleep habits, mental engagement, and effective stress and depression management also can help individuals maintain cognitive health.
 While individual choice is key here, policy can enable choice by helping to foster access and the availability of options.

-• Compensation for doctors should be based not just on treating illness, but also on efforts to promote health and prevent illness.
-Financial incentives can engage doctors more deeply in these goals.
-Insurance should fully cover recommended screenings, immunizations and interventions that promote healthy behaviors.
+• Compensation for doctors should be based not just on treating illness but on efforts to promote health and prevent illness.
+Provider payments should encourage doctors to engage more deeply in these goals.
+Insurance should fully cover recommended screenings, immunizations, and interventions that promote healthy behaviors.

 • Social and economic policies should be crafted with a recognition that they can improve wellness.
-Policies that create neighborhoods that are safe and walkable, promote access to transportation and support education can also improve health outcomes.
-Economic security and social supports and connectedness all affect well-being and life expectancy.
+Policies that create neighborhoods that are safe and walkable, promote access to transportation, and support education, can also improve physical and brain health outcomes.
+Economic security, social supports, and connectedness all affect well-being and life expectancy.
 Improving these conditions that shape daily life will enhance public health.

 Medicare

-Medicare provides vital health care coverage to adults 65 and older and to younger people with a disability.
-A key priority is to ensure a strong financial outlook for Medicare, while making it even more effective for those who rely on it.
+Medicare provides vital health care coverage to adults age 65 and older and to younger people with disabilities.
+A key priority is to ensure a strong financial outlook for Medicare while making it even more effective for those who rely on it.

 • Medicare must encourage transformation.
 Medicare can drive system-wide reforms to achieve better and more efficient care at a cost society can afford.
-It should use its vast purchasing power to reduce cost and spark innovation and best practices throughout the health care system.
+It should use its vast purchasing power to reduce costs, spark innovation, and promote best practices throughout the entire health care system.
 It can offer incentives to promote high-quality care that is seamless, coordinated and easier for individuals and their family caregivers to navigate.

 The Health Care System

-Everyone should be able to get health care they need at prices they can afford, yet this is not the case.
-Various measures can make this promise a reality for all.
+Everyone should be able to get the health care they need at prices they can afford, yet this is not the case.
+Various measures can make this a reality for all.
+Additionally, it is essential for the health care system to be prepared for future public health crises.

 • Drivers of rising health care costs, including prescription drugs, must be addressed.
 Public- and private-sector strategies can address the root causes of high health care costs.
-Efforts should include the following areas affecting costs and consumer finances: Address rising health care prices and drug prices, protect consumers from surprise medical billing, make health care pricing transparent, eliminate medical errors, improve care coordination, help people manage chronic illness, promote healthy behaviors, reduce administrative costs, and eliminate fraud and waste.
+Efforts should target areas that affect costs and consumer finances, including examining rising health care and drug prices, improving care coordination, increasing health care price transparency, strengthening chronic care management, promoting healthy behaviors, reducing administrative costs, and eliminating fraud and waste, surprise medical billing, and medical errors.

 Medicaid